Grace Forbes

 Notable Cases:

-Grace is currently instructed as sole counsel on behalf of a businessman accused of fraudulent trading.
-The case involves allegations spanning across three companies and requires detailed analysis of extensive business records.
+Grace was instructed as sole counsel on behalf of a businessman accused of high-value fraudulent trading.
+The case involved allegations spanning across three companies and requires detailed analysis of extensive business records.

 R v O and 7 others (2020)

-Grace is currently being led by a QC in a multi-handed drug supply case.
-Grace is representing the second defendant who is accused of playing a leading role in a conspiracy to supply of Class A drugs across county lines.
-The case has involved analysis of extensive cell site, video surveillance and audio probe evidence.
+Grace was led by a KC in a multi-handed drug supply case.
+Grace represented the second defendant who was accused of playing a leading role in a conspiracy to supply of Class A drugs across county lines.
+The case involved analysis of extensive cell site, video surveillance and audio probe evidence.

 R v I and 6 others (2019)